surabhisnath/Pencils_to_Pixels/README.md

 jupyter-lab
 ```

-    and open the file`scripts/Analysis/Q1Q2/Q1Q2.ipynb` and run the file (either in one go or cell by cell).
+2. Open the file `scripts/Analysis/Q1Q2/Q1Q2.ipynb` and run the file (either in one go or cell by cell).

-2. For running `scripts/Analysis/Q3/Q3.R`,
+3. For running `scripts/Analysis/Q3/Q3.R`,
    - Ensure you have a working R installation
    - Install the required libraries
      - *E.g.*, `install.packages(c("lme4", "ggplot2", "dplyr", "lmerTest"))` from an R console
-- Run `Q3.R` as follows:
+4. Run `Q3.R` as follows (all plots are saved to `plots/` folder and tables are saved to `model_fits/`):

 ```R
 setwd('/path/to/Pencils_to_Pixels/scripts/Analysis/Q3/')
 source("Q3.R")
 ```

-    On running the file, all plots are saved to`plots/` folder and tables are saved to `model_fits/`.

 ## Citation